mrsa >>

 | What Does MRSA Look Like? - Johns Hopkins Medicine

-What is MRSA?
 MRSA (pronounced “mur-sa”) stands for methicillin-resistant staphylococcus aureus.
 It refers to a group of staph bacteria that are resistant to common antibiotics.
 MRSA germs can get into a skin injury, such as a cut, bite, burn or scrape.
+Mark D. Fisher, M.D., a plastic and reconstructive ...

 |